jennnaa/Fintech-class/README.md

 ## Results

 ### What has been business impact of this company so far?
-There is no impact impact for this company since the many has great reputation and most of them a app based, no big impact during COVID-19.
+Since Beanworks provides cloud based on software, there is no big impact for the Company during COVID-19 in 2020.

 ### What are some of the core metrics that companies in this domain use to measure success?
 Here are 5 KPIs to measure success in the account payable department and identify the roadblocks costing time and money.